 She explains, “It makes us nervous and lessens the quality of our performance.

 “As people with particularly high standards and conscientiousness, the conflict between wanting to do well and feeling unable to do so builds into an intense and painful internal struggle.

 “It’s no wonder we sometimes explode, and more often burn out.”

-She challenges sensitive souls “to step outside this rushaholism and become leaders in honoring the deeper intuitive messages that guide our lives.”
+She challenges sensitive people to “step outside this rushaholism and become leaders in honoring the deeper intuitive messages that guide our lives.”

-For more perspectives on stress, and approaches to slowing down and being mindfully centered, see my article Gifted and Stressed, list of articles on Meditation and mindfulness, and articles and programs on Stress.
+For more perspectives on stress, and approaches to slowing down and being mindfully centered, see my articles